igmk/pamtra/doc/source/installation.rst

 ***************

 For testing, a virtual machine is provided.
-You have to install the following software in order to run the virtual machine owith Pamtra n your computer:
+You have to install the following software in order to run the virtual machine with Pamtra on your computer:

 * Virtualbox https://www.virtualbox.org/
 * Vagrant https://www.vagrantup.com/